 - When I see a positive story about The City or my colleagues, I share it.

-- Be influenced to act in a way that is not in The City's best interest.
+- Be influenced to act in a way that is not in The City’s best interests.

 - Post any information that could harm The City’s or my reputation including selfies of me in my work uniform.

-- Identify myself as a City employee when I communicate my personal or outside interests publically.
+- Identify myself as a City employee when I communicate my personal or outside interests publicly.

 - Use my position, authority or influence to benefit myself, a relative, group I support or someone with whom I have a personal relationship.